Pathao: Parcel

 Pathao Parcel is an on-demand service to send small to medium-sized packages inside Dhaka city with a minimal cost using the Pathao app.
 The parcel delivery is usually done through bicycles for nearby locations and motorcycles for longer distances.
 This service also requires the delivery person and sender to both have GPS enabled smartphones to match with a delivery person nearby.

 E-Commerce delivery

 Merchant Delivery was the basis of the foundation of Pathao back in 2015.
 Pathao delivers in 50+ cities in Bangladesh using their fleet of bicycle, motorcycle and pickup vans.
 Pathao accepts cash-on-delivery and returns of products on behalf of its merchants as well.

 Food delivery

 Pathao launched on-demand food delivery in Dhaka and Chittagong city in January 2018 and used bicycle deliveries to avoid the traffic.
 It directly competes with local and international delivery companies.
 A report by the Daily Star claimed that Pathao Food has 80% market share in the country.
+However, with increased competition from Foodpanda and Foodi, it is now at the third position.